YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/LRational/README.md

 For example, to normalize 100/2 it would be enough to look up in the table for numerator 100 and denominator 2 and immediately get 50/1 as a result.

-The above taken into account, there are four possible ways as I could see in which the simplification relation may be implemented.
+The above taken into account, there are several possible ways as I could see in which the simplification relation may be implemented:

 1. pure-relational
     1. table
     1. naive math
 1. pseudo-relational
     1. table
     1. functions in wrapper
+1. preprocessor
+1. miscellaneous

 ### The `pure-relational/table` approach